themutesinger/The-English-Warden-bot/README.md

 # The-English-Warden-bot
-A bot that will make sure that you write in English
+A bot that will make sure that you write in English in telegram chat